wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 ##### Algorithm

-1. Return node if the target value is equal to the value of node.
+1. The searching always start from the root node of the tree.
+2. We compare the data in each node with our target node that we want to search in tree.
-2. keep searching in left subtree if target value is less than the value of node.
+3. If our target node value matches with the value of current node then return that node.
+4. If value not matched with current node then we either procced to right or left child according to the condition.
-3. keep searching in right subtree if target value is greater than the value of node.
+5. If target node value is greater than the current node then we procced towards the right child or right subtree.
+6. If target node value is lower than the current node then we proceed towards the left child or left subtree.

 `target value: value of node you want to search in tree`
 <Tabs>